Raymo et al. v. FCA US LLC and Cummins Inc.

 “Released Parties” or “Released Party” means Defendants and each of their past, present and future parents, predecessors, successors, spin-offs, assigns, holding companies, joint-ventures and joint-venturers, partnerships and partners, members, divisions, stockholders, bondholders, subsidiaries, related companies, affiliates, officers, directors, employees, associates, dealers, representatives, suppliers, vendors, advertisers, service providers, distributors and sub-distributors, agents, insurers, attorneys, administrators and advisors.
 The Parties expressly acknowledge that each of the foregoing is included as a Released Party even though not identified by name herein.

-• If you want to keep the right to sue or continue to sue Defendants on your own about the legal issues being resolved by the Settlement, then you must take steps to get out of the Class.
+• If you wanted to keep the right to sue or continue to sue Defendants on your own about the legal issues being resolved by the Settlement, then you must have taken steps to get out of the Class.
 This is called excluding yourself - or sometimes referred to as “opting out.”
 If you opt out of the Class, you will not receive any payment from the Settlement Fund.

-• No. If you decide to exclude yourself from the Class, you will not be able to receive money from the Settlement.
+• No. If you excluded yourself from the Class, you will not be able to receive money from the Settlement.

 • The Court appointed Hagens Berman Sobol Shapiro LLP, Carella, Byrne, Cecchi, Olstein, Brody & Agnello, P.C., Seeger Weiss LLP, and The Miller Law Firm, P.C. as Class Counsel to represent the Class.